Exact testing with random permutations: Random transformations

-In practice it is often computationally infeasible to calculate the permutation \emph{p}-value based on the \emph{whole} permutation group, $D/ \#G$.
-We distinguish two approaches in the literature for dealing with this.
+In practice it is often computationally infeasible to calculate the permutation \emph{p}-value based on the whole permutation group, $D/ \#G$.
+To work around this problem, there are two approaches in the literature.
 In both approaches, random permutations are used.
 The first approach is \emph{calculating} (rather than estimating) a \emph{p}-value based on the random permutations.
-This is discussed here and in Section \ref{secrandom}.
-The second approach is \emph{estimating} the \emph{p}-value $D/ \#G$, which is discussed in Section \ref{secest}.
+This is discussed in section \ref{secpv2}.
+The second approach is \emph{estimating} the \emph{p}-value $D/ \#G$, which we discuss now.

-\citet{phipson2010permutation} give formulas for \emph{p}-values, when permutations are randomly drawn.
-Under Condition \ref{cond1}, these formulas are valid if permutations are suitably sampled.
-Write

-where $\tilde{g}_1,...,\tilde{g}_w$ are random permutations with distribution to be specified.
-Let $b$ be the observed value of $B$.
-Under Condition \ref{cond1} and suitable sampling, Phipson and Smyth's \emph{p}-values are exactly equal to $\mathbb{P}_{H_0}(-B\geq -b)$.
-These are not \emph{p}-values in the strict sense as defined in Section \ref{secpvfixed}, since they depend on randomly drawn permutations.
-Arguably however, they are as close as possible to being \emph{p}-values in the strict sense, given that random permutations are used.
-Under Condition \ref{cond1}, if $\tilde{g}_1,...,\tilde{g}_w$ are drawn such that they are from distinct elements $G_i$ of the partition and not from $G_1$, the \emph{p}-value $\mathbb{P}_{H_0}(-B\geq -b)$ is exactly The validity of this formula follows from Proposition \ref{condition}.
-For the case that permutations are drawn with replacement, where $\tilde{g}_1,...,\tilde{g}_w$ are independent and uniform on $G$, Phipson and Smyth also provide a formula for $\mathbb{P}_{H_0}(-B\geq -b)$, under Condition \ref{cond1}.

-Phipson and Smyth's formula for the \emph{p}-value in the case of drawing without replacement implies that $B/w$ is the \emph{p}-value if one of the permutations is fixed to be the identity map, i.e. if $\tilde{g}_1$ is taken to be the identity.
-It follows that the permutation test based on random permutations becomes exact for certain $\alpha$ if the identity is added.
-Note that this only holds if Condition \ref{cond1} is satisfied and all permutations are from distinct equivalence classes $G_i$.

-The formula for the \emph{p}-value that Phipson and Smyth provide for the case of drawing with replacement is somewhat involved but can be useful in practice.
-The proofs underlying their formulas however are incomplete.
-Indeed, it does not become clear why the structure of the set of all permutations is such that their claims hold, and whether other sets of permutations or other transformations would also lead to valid \emph{p}-values. \citet{lehmann2005testing} (p.636) remark without proof that if $G$ is a group, then under $H_0$ the \emph{p}-value $(B+1)/(w+1)$ is always stochastically larger than uniform on $[0,1]$, but they state no other properties.
-In Section \ref{secrandom} and Section \ref{proofsrandom} we provide a theoretical foundation for tests and \emph{p}-values based on random transformations.